The Sales & Feasibility Playbook: Stop Quoting for Free

 Free quoting is the single biggest time and margin drain in most custom builder businesses.
 You spend 20–40 hours preparing a detailed tender — site assessment, preliminary drawings, materials research, cost planning — present it, and get ghosted or told 'we went with someone cheaper.'
 The problem isn't your price.
 It's the process.
 You've invested a week of work before the client has invested a single dollar.
 You've demonstrated that your expertise is free.
 And you've created the conditions for a price comparison that you can never win on your terms.
 Serious buyers pay for expert advice.
 The sales and feasibility model creates a paid first step that separates the buyers who are genuinely committed from the ones who were always just gathering information.

-This playbook focuses on the sales process, qualification, and decisions that protect margin and stop the wrong jobs taking over the calendar.
+Conversion is the sales process, qualification, and decisions that protect margin and stop the wrong jobs taking over the calendar.
+Without it demand and nurture only produce activity, not signed contracts.

 The economics of free quoting are worse than most builders realise when they look at it honestly.
 Take a builder doing 10 tenders per year.
 Average time per tender: 30 hours of principal and estimator time.
 If only 30% convert — which is generous for most custom builders — they've spent 210 hours of professional time that generated no revenue.
 At a conservative $150/hour equivalent value, that's $31,500 in unrealised fees, every year, just in the tenders that didn't convert.